 Every child should have the chance to go to camp.
-If your camper requires special accommodations (dietary, physical, behavioral, etc.), please contact us immediately so any reasonably necessary accommodations may be made prior to your camper's arrival.
+If your camper requires special accommodations (dietary, physical, behavioral, etc.), please fill out the Camper Information Form accordingly.
+If you indicate that your camper will need additional assistance, additional detailed questions will open up.
+Our Inclusion Form will help us get a better understanding of your camper's needs so reasonably necessary accommodations may be made prior to your camper's arrival.
 To discuss your camper's special needs, please contact the Camp Director.